ngageoint/mage-server/README.md

 The MAGE server is a [Node.js](https://nodejs.org) application, so of course you'll need to install Node on your platform of choice.
 [Node Version Manager](https://github.com/nvm-sh/nvm) is a nice tool to use for installing and managing different versions of Node, as opposed to various package managers.
 At the time of this writing, MAGE requires Node >= 14.15.x.
+Developers should use the latest LTS, 20.x at the time of this writing.

 ### Install MongoDB

 Before running a MAGE server, you'll need to install and start [MongoDB](https://www.mongodb.com/try/download/community).
-At the time of this writing, MAGE supports MongoDB version 4.x.
+At the time of this writing, MAGE supports MongoDB version 4.x (4.4).

 ### Install MAGE server packages